dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 python github_api.py
 ```

-This should print out json data containig the issues in the GitHub project.
+This should print out JSON data containing the issues in the GitHub project.

 It also prints `load_info` object.